glamod/marine-user-guide2/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     * Data summary used: monthly grids (counts, header and observation tables)
-    * Launcher script: configures the SLURM job for each *sid-dck* data partition \
+    * Launcher script: configures a SLURM job for each *sid-dck* data partition \
       and logs to *log_dir*/*sid-dck/*config_file*.*ext*, with *ext* being *ok* \
       or *failed* depending on job termination status.